The 22nd Great Dragon Parade (Wielka Parada Smoków) and accompanying events take place in Kraków on Saturday 3rd – Sunday 4th June 2023.

 Expect traffic and parking difficulties over the weekend, but the good news is that extra trams and buses are provided for the end of the river spectacle on Saturday evening.

-10.00-23.00 on the following streets: Bernardyńska, Smocza and Koletek during the Family Picnic on the Vistula Boulevards
+Possible disruptions : 10.00-23.00 on the following streets: Bernardyńska, Smocza and Koletki during the Family Picnic on the Vistula

-21.00-23.00 at ul.
-Powiśle, during the Evening Outdoor Show on the Vistula River, the ride will be limited or closed.
+Boulevards 21.00-23.00 ul.
+Powiśle, during the Evening Outdoor Show on the Vistula River, the passage will be limited or closed:

-From 8.00 am on the promenade on the Vistula River, from the Grunwaldzki Bridge to the Dębnicki Bridge (Poleski Boulevard on the side of Grunwaldzki Roundabout).
+from 8.00 am on the promenade on the Vistula River, from the Grunwaldzki Bridge to the Dębnicki Bridge (Poleski Boulevard on the side of the Grunwaldzki Roundabout)

-from 8.00 p.m. on the promenade on the Vistula River, from the Dragon’s Den to the Dębnicki Bridge (Czerwieński Boulevard on the Wawel side).
+from 20.00 on the promenade on the Vistula River, from the Wawel Dragon to the Dębnicki Bridge (Czerwieński Boulevard on the Wawel side)

-10.00-15.00 – at ul.
-Grodzka, All Saints Square and the Main Market Square during the Dragon Parade, animated by nearly 1,000 children from kindergartens, schools and cultural institutions, which from ul.
-Grodzka, they will march to the Main Square, where the Competition for the Most Beautiful Dragon of the 22nd Great Dragon Parade will take place.
+10:00-15:00 on ul.
+Grodzka, Plac All Saints and the Main Square during the Dragon Parade, animated by nearly 1,000 children from kindergartens, schools and cultural institutions, who from ul.
+Grodzka will march to the Main Market Square, where the Competition for the Most Beautiful Dragon of the 22nd Great Dragon Parade will take place.

-10.00-19.00 at ul.
-Bernardyńska, Smocza and Koletek during the Family Picnic on the Vistula Boulevards.
+at 10:00-19:00 on ul.
+Bernardyńska, Smocza and Koletki during the Family Picnic on the Vistula Boulevards.

 Changes in public transport